basantab/DeNovoCurvedSheetDesign/README.md

 <strong>Obtaining the Rosetta rosetta_scripts app:</strong>

-The code in this repository generates all the files necessary for constructing the backbones using the applicatino rosetta_scripts from the RosettaDesign software suit.
+The code in this repository generates all the files necessary for constructing the backbones using the application rosetta_scripts from the RosettaDesign software suit.

 Visit https://www.rosettacommons.org/docs/latest/Home for instructions on how to obtain and compile the latest version of rosetta_scripts.